whaaaley/dustindowell.com/README.md

 This project is hosted here https://dustindowell.com/

 ## Todo
-- [ ] Finish my blog.
-- [ ] Replace the Facebook SDK used for `/insights` with vanilla fetch.
-- [ ] Find a solution for a live console that retains line references in the real console.
-- [ ] Add some notes to the readme about the plugin system, the router, and saga.
-- [ ] e2e testing plugin - spinner bottom corner to show the current action running
 - [ ] Store and retreive resume.json to/from session storage

 # Build and Develop